Libera-Chat/libera-chat.github.io/content/_guides/bots.md

     /msg litharge info 1238

-you want to check the results of a mode change before it's placed, and which bans would affect a given user (assuming the bot shares a channel with the user):
+If you want to check the results of a mode change before it's placed, and which bans would affect a given user (assuming the bot shares a channel with the user):

     /msg litharge check #example *!*@*.com